Org-sync/Stock-price-predictor/README.md

 # Stock-price-predictor
-This is a stock price predictor created by me using Python
+A Python tool to predict stock trends using Linear Regression and yfinance